drogue-iot/quarkus-mqtt-integration-starter/README.md

 ![Screenshot](docs/screenshot.png)

+### What does it show?

+The dashboard will show the most recent state information.
+If the temperature information did have geo-coordinates attached, it will drop a marker on the map with the measured temperature.
+Only the most recent value will be shown.

 ### Where does the data come from?

 The data comes from a public instance of Drogue IoT.
 The Quarkus backend subscribes to the data stream using MQTT and consumes all incoming data.

+## What is next?

+You can clone this repository, and start making modifcations to the example.
+Either running it locally, or deploying it on your own cluster.